-The corporatization of universities is meant, in part, to temper the historic role of college as a site of political protest.
-Key to this trend is the rise of low-wage faculty since a financially insecure professoriate is less likely to encourage disruptive thought and action on the part of students.
+The corporatization of the university undermines the historic role of college as a site of political protest.
+The rise of adjunct professors accelerates this trend since they are less likely to encourage protest.

 We already have the technology necessary to attain a decent, sustainable lifestyle — technology that can create more and better jobs.

 If only the three big forces of American politics would faithfully serve their constituents, the 2012 election could be about real choice.
 Instead we have Mitt Romney versus Barack Obama.